victor-rocha/TL-Pokedex/README.md

 I usually like to try new things while doing home assignments like this.
 It allows me to try something new outside of my working hours and learning a bit more :)

 This time around, I used [Hexagonal Architecture](https://blog.octo.com/en/hexagonal-architecture-three-principles-and-an-implementation-example/) as I was reading in some blogs.
-All the business logic are under `Pokedex.Domain` and the external queries (or outputs) are under `Pokedex.Queries.
+All the business logic are under `Pokedex.Domain` and the external queries (or outputs) are under `Pokedex.Queries`.

 Moreover, another new stuff I've found was [Refit](https://github.com/reactiveui/refit) for creating the HttpClient for the external providers, and decided to use as well.

-## Things I'd do for a production API
+## Things I'd do for a production API / Things to be improved

 I tried to keep as simple as possible due to time constraints and, of course, this being a home assignment a not a fully production-ready API.
 I've listed a few things that I would implement if we would deploy to production: